hxr413/Harvard-CS50-2023/Week3/README.md

 `plurality.c`
 > [check50](https://submit.cs50.io/check50/199f0393f0c24071933707b0872946f0b87fd8c6): 14/14
 > style50: 1.00
 - Referred to [this document](https://github.com/mancuoj/CS50x/blob/master/Week3/1-plurality.c) for the idea of finding out the maximum votes first, then find the corresponding candidates with the maximum votes, i.e. the winner.
 A similar approach can be found [here](https://github.com/lng205/CS50x2022/blob/master/Week3/plurality/plurality.c).

+`runoff.c`: **For those who are *less* comfortable with computer science**

+`tideman.c`: **For those who are *more* comfortable with computer science**